shyamalschandra/Yankovinator-swift/README.md

 Contact **ssc56@duck.com** to license code for commercial and non-commercial purposes.

-Yankovinator is a Swift-based application that converts songs into parodies using Apple's NaturalLanguage framework and Ollama for intelligent text generation.
+Yankovinator is a Swift-based application that converts songs into parodies using Apple's NaturalLanguage framework and Foundation Models for intelligent text generation.
 The system maintains the original song's syllable structure while generating new lyrics that follow theme-based keyword constraints.

 ## Features